danielribeiro/my_imported_gists/README.md

 # Info

-Generated with  the following prompts to ChatGPT:
+Mostly gnerated with  the following prompts to ChatGPT below.
+Fork info was missing, and some repos were ignored.

 Original